nbusseneau/hephaistos/README.md

 # Showcase

 Some 21:9, 32:9 and 48:9 images below.
-More images can be found over at [Nexus Mods](https://www.nexusmods.com/hades/mods/107?tab=images).
+More images can be found over at [Nexus Mods](https://www.nexusmods.com/hades/mods/107?tab=images) and [WSGF](https://www.wsgf.org/dr/hades/en).

 ## 21:9 (with HUD expanded)